+Truck camping is a quick way to get to the great outdoors when you don't have a lot of time to set up.
 Truck camping can be as simple as throwing a sleeping bag in the truck bed and sleep under the stars to a truck tent or all the way with a full camper with air conditioning.
 The styles can vary greatly in cost the closer to civilization you get.
+Have a SUV, that is OK this page is written for you too.

 One advantage to this style camping is there are a great many more locations to get to that would be otherwise inaccessible by car, camping trailer or motor home.
-If the truck has 4-wheel drive, the locations are expanded even more.
-Truck camping is very popular with sportsman who go out over night in to remote locations.
+If the truck has 4-wheel drive, the locations are virtually endless.
+Truck camping is very popular with sportsman who go out overnight in to remote locations.

 When pulling up to a prospective campsite, first locate where you will be cooking and building a campfire.
 Make sure to park the truck 20 feet away from either of these two locations.
 A common sense approach to parking your vehicle should include not parking near streams or areas that could be natural drain ways for rainwater as this could be a problem later if a storm comes up and the vehicle is stuck.
 Try to elevate the cab portion slightly as any moisture that collects in the bed of the truck will drain away naturally towards the tailgate.